-"OH a she!
-I have a future daughter in law!"
+"Oh, it's a she!
+I have a future daughter-in-law!"
 Snow cheered as she looked around the room.
 "Don't keep us waiting…point her out!"

-Emma growled in frustration as they purposely overlooked Regina but a gentle touch to her arm deflated her anger as she turned to the mayor, who flashed a mischievous grin before she looked to her parents.
+Emma growled in frustration as they purposely overlooked Regina, but a gentle touch to her arm deflated her anger as she turned to the mayor, who flashed a mischievous grin before she looked to the Charmings.